This article may contain affilliate links

 It means that I can do the activities that I love like skiing, surfing, diving, and kitesurfing without worrying about the financial consequences of an accident.

-It means that there is someone I can call if I am in the middle of Cambodia with malaria symptoms, which will tell me what hospital I should go to or perhaps more importantly which ones I should avoid.
+It means that there is someone I can call if I am in the middle of Cambodia with malaria symptoms, who will tell me what hospital I should go to or even more importantly which ones I should avoid.

 If I’m Only Going To Cheap Countries Like Thailand, do I Need Travel Insurance?